 The Power On connection is on pins 1 and 2 of JF1.
-Momentarily contacting both pins will power on/off the system.
-This button can also be configured to function as a suspend button (with a setting in the BIOS).
+These should be connected to the chassis power button.
+This button can also be configured to function as a suspend button (with a setting in the BIOS - See Chapter 7).
 To turn off the power when the system is in suspend mode, press the button for 4 seconds or longer.
-Refer to the table on the right for pin definitions.
+See the table on the right for pin definitions.